Advertisement

 How to get to Belem

-Take tram #15 from Praça do Comercio or Praça da Figueira (€3 per ride or free with the Lisboa card).
+Take Lisbon’s tram #15 from Praça do Comercio or Praça da Figueira (€3 per ride or free with the Lisboa card).
 The ride to Belem takes approximately 15 minutes.

 Lx Factory, Lisbon’s Creative Scene

-At the Lx Factory complex, be sure to explore the vibrant street art and indulge in the unique shops, restaurants, and cafes.
+At the Lx Factory complex, be sure to explore the vibrant Lisbon street art and indulge in the unique shops, restaurants, and cafes.

 The complex is filled with trendy boutiques, galleries, bookstores, and cafes, making it a hip and creative destination.